stalniy/casl/docs-src/src/content/pages/guide/intro/en.md

 }
 ```

 Do you see how real business requirements are easily translated to code?
 Now let's check them!

 But how can we check conditions?
 The simplest way to do this is to use classes for your models

 > Classes are natural in backend development but not always makes sense in frontend.
-CASL supports another way to check conditions on objects, see [Subject name extraction][page-subject-name] for details.
+CASL supports another way to check conditions on objects, see [Subject name detection](../subject-name) for details.

-[page-subject-name]: #

 So, let's define a simple classes for `Article` and `Comment` entities: